Boris-Barboris/dpeq/README.md

     /*
-    This overload of blockToTuples takes in an array of data messages that belong to one data block and converts them to random access range of lazily-demarshalled tuples.
+    This overload of blockToTuples takes in an array of data messages that belong to one data block and converts them to random access range of lazily-deserialized tuples.
 We expect exactly the same tuple we have inserted, hence the usage of testTableSpec as an expected row spec.
     */
     auto rows = blockToTuples!testTableSpec(res.blocks[0].dataRows);
-    foreach (row; rows) // actual call to demarshallers happens here {
+    foreach (row; rows) // actual call to deserializers happens here {
         import std.range: iota;
         writeln("\nrow received, it's tuple representation:");